Summary: in this tutorial, you will learn how to use the Oracle ALTER TABLE MODIFY

 - Change the default value of a column

-- Modify expression of the virtual columns
+- Modify the expression of the virtual columns

 To modify multiple columns, you use the following syntax: